-Gartner expects the adoption of open source IAM to increase to 30% by 2020 from xx% at present, owing to the successful adoption of open source software in cloud-based enterprises and other areas .
+Gartner expects the adoption of open source IAM to increase to 30% by 2021 up from 20% at the end of 2016, owing to the successful adoption of open source software in cloud-based enterprises and other areas .
 In general, open source software offers the following benefits compared to commercial counterparts.

 Open source software is free to use, modify, and share.
 The software can be used right away in evaluations or proof of concepts without waiting for a license.
 There is no need to go through a salesperson and do any paperwork to get started with a project.
 The open source licensing model even allows the software to be embedded into a proprietary solution and add value to the solution without any legal implications.
 This freedom to use the software without any legal implication also prevents from locking up with a single vendor or platform.

 Open source communities tend to have users and developers from multiple industry verticals with diverse backgrounds.
 Typically, open source software architectures are designed to accommodate requirements and ideas from large, diverse communities, which, in turn, allows projects to accommodate changing requirements and customizations.
 Moreover, the IAM user experience should be customizable to offer a unique digital experience among competitors; open source IAM facilitates this as it offers customizations through extensions and modifications.